raczu/image-processing/README.md

 interpolation:
-  --nearest      specify if NEAREST interpolation should be applied to image --linear       specify if LINEAR interpolation should be applied to image
+  --nearest      specify if NEAREST interpolation should be applied to image --bilinear       specify if BILINEAR interpolation should be applied to image

 ```